Third Reich

 Reich in German does not have all of the same connotations as empire does in English, notably it does not imply the existance of a monarchy.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Third Reich" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Third Reich" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools